Fotolog: User demographics

 The site was based in New York City, and the majority of its users come from the Americas, especially South America.

 Previous site data showed that, as of September 2, 2008, Chile claimed the most accounts (4,827,387), Argentina was second with 4,225,209, and Brazil had 1,443,474 users.
 Fotolog's success prompted many other websites to appear and compete.
 In Spanish, and also in Portuguese, the word "fotolog" is almost universally understood to mean "any photoblog".
 For a time, Brazil was the country with most users; the site later lost users there to Orkut and Facebook.

 Password leak

-According to Avast Hackcheck and Firefox Monitor, there was a massive security breach, somewhere between December 2018 and March 2019.
+According to Avast Hackcheck and Firefox Monitor, there was a massive security breach sometime between December 2018 and March 2019.
 28 million accounts were affected.
 The leak contains usernames, passwords, salts, email addresses and additional personal information.